forza-dc/CoffeeShop-Java-Webapp/README.md

-# CoffeeShop Java Application ☕
+# Coffee Shop Java Application ☕

 Welcome to the CoffeeShop Java Application!